Such Good Friends: Critical reception

-The film earned mixed reviews at the time of its release, with some feeling it was better than the failed films Preminger made between 1965 and 1970.
+The film earned mixed reviews at the time of its release, with some feeling it was better than most of the poorly received films Preminger made during the 1960s.
 Roger Ebert of the Chicago Sun-Times called the film "a hard, unsentimental, deeply cynical comedy" and "Preminger's best film in a long time, probably since Anatomy of a Murder in 1959."
 He added, "There are funny lines in the movie, but they are rarely allowed to be merely funny; they are also intended to hurt.
 People hurt and insult one another because, we sense, attack is the best form of defense inside this carnivorous society.
 Some of the dialog is in appallingly bad taste, and some of the critics have blamed the bad taste on Preminger, but it would have taken a lesser director to leave it out.
 The vulgarity belongs there because the movie is as tough as the people it's about."